krusynth/branchrename/README.md

 1. [Create an auth token for GitHub](https://github.com/settings/tokens), with the `repo` privileges enabled.

-1. Rename `settings.example.py` to `settings.py`.
-Enter the token and your user or organization.
-You can customize the new branch name.
+1. Rename `settings.example.py` to `settings.py` and paste your token.
+You can also customize the new branch name here.

 1. Install the dependencies: `pip3 install -r requirements.txt`